jgehrcke/gipc/docs/background.rst

 input/output-bound (I/O-bound) computing scenario.
-In such a scenario there are many (hundreds or thousands or many more) of individual execution units (think "functions") whereas at any given time practically all of them wait for some data to be delivered by an external source, through the operating system (e.g. some input data that is expected to be incoming over the network, or some user input provided via the keyboard).
+In such a scenario there are many (hundreds or thousands or many more) of individual execution units (think "functions") whereas at any given time practically all of them wait for some data to be delivered by an external source, through the operating system (for example, they wait for some input data that is expected to be incoming over the network, or some user input provided via the keyboard).

-That is, it is expected that practically all of these execution units are idle at any given time.
-In other words, each execution unit spends the largest fraction of its overall execution time (walltime of start of execution to walltime of end of execution) *waiting* for *something*.
-It *cannot* proceed until that *something* arrived.
-In the most general sense, each execution unit spends most of its execution time waiting for one or more events (such as 'new data has arrived for you!' or 'we completed sending the data to the other side of the world over the network' or 'mouse button X was pressed').
+That is, it is expected that practically all of these execution units have nothing to do, are idle, at any given time.
+In other words, each execution unit spends the largest fraction of its overall execution time (which is the wall time at the start of execution to the wall time at the end of execution) *waiting* for *something*.
+The execution unit has no work to do (cannot proceed) until that *something* arrived.

+That is, in the most general sense, each execution unit spends most of its execution time waiting for one or more externally triggered events to happen (such as 'new data has arrived for you!' or 'we completed sending the data to the other side of the world over the network' or 'mouse button X was pressed').

-In an ideal world the process of waiting for an event means literally doing *nothing*, until notified to proceed.
-That is, while an execution unit waits for an event to arrive it does not need to consume CPU time.
-However, surely, each execution unit would like to proceed executing *immediately* once the event it waited for has arrived.
+In an ideal world the process of waiting for an event means literally doing *nothing*, no computing work, until notified to proceed.
+Hence, while an execution unit waits for an event to arrive it does not need to consume CPU time.
+However, surely, the execution unit would like to proceed executing *immediately* once the event it waited for has arrived.
+No unnecessary delays, please, right!

-These events are generally provided by the operating system through one of many operating system-dependent event notification mechanisms.
-In general, it is the responsibility of a so-called *event loop* to translate the operating system's event notification system to the programming language-specific or framework-specific notification system.
-In that sense, an event loop is the glue between the operating system and the individual execution units.
+The kinds of events referred to above are generally provided by the operating system to the program through one of many operating system-specific event notification mechanisms.
+In general, it is the responsibility of a so-called *event loop* to translate the operating system's event notification system into the programming language-specific or framework-specific notification system.
+In that sense, an event loop is the glue between the operating system's event notification machinery and the individual execution units that the programmer sees and knows about.

 Single-threaded event-driven architecture with coroutines